totaljs/flowstreamexec/README.md

 ## How to edit FlowStream?

-Download [Flow](https://github.com/totaljs/flow), and copy file `/flowstream/database.json` from this project to the `flow` app into the `/flowstream/` directory.
-Then run the __Flow app__ (please follow the app's readme file due to install instructions).

-If you edit a design of your FlowStream in the Flow app, then copy `flow/flowstream/database.json` to the `flowstreamexec` app into the `/flowstream/`.
+Drag and drop the file `/flowstream/database.json` to https://floweditor.totaljs.com.

 ## Good to know

-FlowStream must contain the [Exec component](https://github.com/totaljs/flowstreamcomponents/blob/main/components/exec.html), and this component inits a message that you generate manually in the code.
+FlowStream must contain the [Exec component](https://github.com/totaljs/flowstreamcomponents/blob/main/components/exec.html), and this component initializes a message that you generate manually in the code.
 The Exec component returns message data only if the generated message ends, so therefore we used the [End component](https://github.com/totaljs/flowstreamcomponents/blob/main/components/end.html) to complete the FlowStream process.